dhruv8361343/SlideRevamp/README.md

 make the script to assemble slide

-check and improove the outputs
+check and improve the outputs